 The occasion is the Physical Culture Day in the Soviet Union and the year is 1936.
-Briefly after this parade would Stalin watch his first professional football match, and the people surrounding him were terrified.
+Briefly after this parade, Stalin would watch his first professional football match, and the people surrounding him were terrified.
 Terrified for loose balls flying into the Kremlin, or even worse into the face of the country’s leader.

 The Physical Culture Day was an annual tradition in the Soviet Union, introduced in 1931, and it was staged and celebrated in all of the USSR’s major cities, where both male and female athletes from the various sports organizations paraded their skills and their support to the leadership.
 At Red Square, ten thousand lucky people had been squeezed into the stands to watch the parade together with the Soviet officials.